Configuration lifecycle management

 Update the DNS forwarder in Azure Stack

-DNS is a critical datacenter infrastructure service that can change, and if it does, Azure Stack must be updated.
+DNS is a critical datacenter infrastructure service that can change.
+If it does change, Azure Stack must be updated.

-This article describes using the privileged endpoint (PEP) to update the DNS forwarder in Azure Stack.
-It is recommended that you use two reliable DNS forwarder IP addresses.
+This article describes using the PEP to update the DNS forwarder in Azure Stack.
+We recommend that you use two reliable DNS forwarder IP addresses.

 Set-AzsDnsForwarder -IPAddress "IPAddress 1", "IPAddress 2"